 Each of Mr. Lam Wai Wah and Mr. Su Da (substantial shareholders (within the meaning of the Listing Rules) of the Company) has confirmed to the Company that he has complied with the non-compete undertaking given by them to the Company on 24 June 2014.
-The INEDs have reviewed the status of compliance and enforcement of the non-compete undertaking and confirmed that all the undertakings thereunder have been complied with throughout the period from the Listing Date to 31 December 2014.
+The INEDs have reviewed the status of compliance and enforcement of the non-compete undertaking and confirmed that all the undertakings thereunder have been complied with throughout the Year.